 The East Coast Trail unites genuine wilderness hiking with richly historic communities.
 With over 300 kilometers of developed trail to explore, the paths will take you past towering sea stacks, deep fjords, abandoned settlements, lighthouses, a 50-metre suspension bridge, and many more attractions.

 Though St. John’s is the capital city of Newfoundland & Labrador, nature is entwined through the heart of our town.
-From Victoria Park on the west end to Bannerman Park being only a 10 minute walk from our downtown, you are never too far from a bit of green space.
+From Victoria Park on the west end to Bannerman Park being only a 10-minute walk from our downtown, you are never too far from a bit of green space — both parks also offer free public WiFi, should you need it.
 Did you know, St. Johns is also home to one of Canada’s largest urban parks, Pippy Park!

 Also known as the narrows, the entrance to St. John’s main Harbour is located in the heart of our downtown.
 A view from above at Signal Hill will show you the expanse of the city or take it all in aboard a boat tour.

 These colourful fishing sheds, also known as twine sheds, stages and rooms, house the everyday essentials.
 From the twine and tackle to the fishy coveralls its a haven for the fishing crew after a day on the ocean and are as colourful as the characters who fill them.